I want to share with you the amazing and inspiring career comeback of Vern Glenn.

 Personally, I find Glenn’s odyssey extremely refreshing.
 Yes, I do understand he was never actually unemployed, but I’d imagine working for a company going through bankruptcy while producing videos of an Under 11 championship soccer game between The Flames vs. The Unreal is not exactly thriving either.

 The more people succeed and the more comfortable they get to a certain way of thinking and operating, the more difficult change becomes.
 Old dogs and new tricks have never gone together well.
 Glenn was as big time as you could get on a local level.
 He then got a laptop and a camera and probably a pay-cut.
 He kept going.
 He probably got another pay-cut along the way and started making videos for anyone who would have him.
 I’m sure some people hired him not knowing who he was.
-While working events people would say at their kids’ sporting games, “Aren’t you Vern Glenn?
+While working events it’s really not hard imagine someone asking him.
+“Aren’t you Vern Glenn?
 Man I used to LOVE you on KRON.
 It’d be great to see you back on television.”